Get a free, no obligation personal loan quote with rates as low as 9.99%

 Look For A Card With A 0% Introductory APR

-If you often carry your credit card balances from month to month or if you currently have a large balance on your current credit card, you should consider getting a credit card with a 0% introductory APR.
+If you carry a large balance on your current credit card, consider getting a credit card with a 0% introductory APR.

 Switching Credit Cards FAQs